August 2021: A Workforce Skills Pathway has been introduced to address a state-wide or region-wide skill gap

 The IELTS Academic test has been developed if you wish to study at university or college as an undergraduate or postgraduate student or join or gain entry into a professional institution.
 The IELTS General Training test has been developed to test your every-day, non-academic English.

 Legislation about immigration changes frequently.
-For example, in June 2021 Australia added 22 new occupation to its priority migration list.
+For example, in June 2021 Australia added 22 new occupations to its priority migration list.
 So, it’s important to check the Australian Department of Home Affairs website for changes that may apply to you.
 And, if you are interested in Australian student visas, work visas, or looking to migrate permanently, you need to lodge an application with the Australian Government.
 You may want to consider getting support from a lawyer or migration agent.
 However, you can also get free advice for student visas.